Dual Credit

 How Do I Get Dual Credit?

-During the first week of class, your Dual Credit high school teacher will assist all students who want to receive free college credits with Mid-State to apply and complete a registration form for the Dual Credit option.
+During the first week of class, your Dual Credit high school teacher will assist all students who want to receive free college credits with Mid-State.
+You'll get help to apply and complete a registration form for the Dual Credit option.
 Only students who submit this registration form will earn the dual credit.
 After the class, your instructor will enter your grade with Mid-State, and it will appear on your college transcript.

 A Closer Look

-Start College Now is a Wisconsin Department of Public Instruction (DPI) program that allows high school juniors and seniors enrolled in a public school district who are in good academic standing to take classes at Mid-State for both high school and college credit.
+Start College Now is a Wisconsin Department of Public Instruction (DPI) program.
+It allows high school juniors and seniors enrolled in a public school district who are in good academic standing to take classes at Mid-State for both high school and college credit.

 • Interested students apply to their school district asking for approval to take one or more college courses each semester of their junior or senior year.